Business 888-380-9872 | Vacation 800-756-6342 | Meetings 855-847-4698 | Group Air 877-252-3415Founded 1972: 51 Years and Still Counting

 “Sensitive personal information” means personal information that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or that concerns health or sex life.
 In addition, Omega will treat as sensitive personal information any information received from a third party where that third party treats and identifies the information as sensitive.

-This EU-US Privacy Shield Policy (the “Policy”) applies to all personal information received by Omega in the United States from the EU in any format, including electronic, paper or verbal.
+This EU-US Data Privacy Framework Policy (the “Policy”) applies to all personal information received by Omega in the United States from the EU and the UK in any format, including electronic, paper or verbal.